 - Info about the extra powers the authorities can use against people they suspect of being infectious.

-- Any other new coronavirus related law (social care, the changes to time limits and number of doctors when sectioning someone, closure of venues and premises, etc)
+- Any other new coronavirus related law (face coverings on public transport, social care, the changes to time limits and number of doctors when sectioning someone, closure of venues and premises, etc)

 - Scotland and Northern Ireland have their own versions of the regulations which we have not had time to research – do not rely on this advice there.